latolukasz/beeorm-doc/docs/guide/entity_fields.md

 `
 ::: tip
 Always add `orm:"required"`tag for `string` fields that never holds empty string.
-Thanks to it you can save extra disc space used to store data in MySQL table.
+Thanks to this you can save extra disc space used to store data in MySQL table.
 :::

 ## Dates and time